Meet our Team

 Project Officer

-Kirsty graduated from university studying History and Politics and in her fourth year took a keen interest in specialising in the history of social movements.
-Her dissertation focussed on the intersections between the social movements of the 1960s and 1970s, with a particular focus on the intersections between the women’s rights movements and the gay rights movement.
+Through studying History and Politics, Kirsty developed a strong interest in the history of social movements, specialising her research on social movements of the 1960s and 1970s, with a particular focus on the intersections between the women’s rights movements and the gay rights movement.

-Outside of university, Kirsty has a history of curating electronic club nights across Glasgow that aims to be inclusive and a safe space, offering a lineup of diverse local talent and all-female lineups.
-Through her work in this sector, and her studies at university, Kirsty developed an understanding of the inequalities women face and has become extremely passionate about advocating for women’s inclusion in spaces.
+Kirsty has also curated electronic club nights across Glasgow that aim to be inclusive and safe spaces, offering a lineup of diverse and all-female local talent.
+Through her work in this sector and her studies, Kirsty developed an understanding of the inequalities women face and has become extremely passionate about advocating for women’s inclusion in spaces.

 Board of Directors